![]() | |

 Arabella's parents arrived in 1635, the year she was born.
 I marked her here as an immigrant, but I cannot see any record that says where she was born.
 Perhaps on board, during the voyage?
 I don't know.

-3337 & 3338 - John Wheeler b.
-1643 Concord MA; d.
-1713 Concord MA and Sarah Larkin b.
-1647 Charlestown MA; d.
-1725 Concord MA
+3337 & 3338 - John Wheeler b.1643 Concord MA; d.1713 Concord MA and Sarah Larkin b.1647 Charlestown MA; d.1725 Concord MA

-3339 & 3340 - Thomas Bailey b.
-1636 New London, CT; d.
-1675, South Deerfield, MA and Lydia Redfield b.
-1636 Boston; d.
-1676 Connecticut
+3339 & 3340 - Thomas Bailey b.1636 New London, CT; d.1675, South Deerfield, MA and Lydia Redfield b 1636 Boston; d.1676 Connecticut

-3341 & 3342 - Edward Smith b.
-1637; d.
-1689 New London, CT and Elizabeth Bliss, b.
-1645 Saybrook, MA; d.
-1689 New London, CT
+3341 & 3342 - Edward Smith b.1637 England; d.1689 New London, CT and Elizabeth Bliss, b.1645 Saybrook, MA; d.1689 New London, CT

 Nicholas Norton came to America in 1635 with the party of colonists led by Rev. John Hull.
 Elizabeth arrived separately the same year.
 The two married in 1637 in Weymouth, Massachusetts and lived there for about 20 years before moving to Martha’s Vineyard, where they were among the original settlers of Edgartown.